Sarah is the Head of the Competition Group in the Innovation department.

-Advising Microsoft in its cartel damages claims against Sony, Panasonic, LG Chem, Sanyo and Samsung in the High Court and arbitration.
+- Advising Microsoft in its cartel damages claims against Sony, Panasonic, LG Chem, Sanyo and Samsung in the High Court and arbitrations.

-Advising Sainsbury's in its successful claim against MasterCard in which Sainsbury's recovered c. £70 million, the highest damages ever recovered in a European competition damages claim.
+- Advising Sainsbury's in its successful claim against MasterCard the then highest damages ever recovered in a European competition damages claim.